honey-milkc/kotlin-web-site/pages/docs/evolution/breaking-changes.md

 which will likely break source compatibility for many users.
 We still want to do it, but devise a migration mechanism that will first report future issues as warnings, and let the users migrate.

-## `7` Changes to this policy

-`7.1` Changes to this policy need to be approved by
-    the Kotlin Language Committee.

-`7.2` Any proposed change needs to be published as
-    a GitHub pull request; providing a reasonable time to allow for comments on the change by the Kotlin Community.

 <script language="javascript">
 sections = Array.from(document.getElementsByTagName("code"));